Nix-Security-WG/nix-security-tracker/README.md

 Replace `youruser` with your own user.
 Afterwards you can export `DATABASE_URL` like this:

 ```
-DATABASE_URL=postgres:///youruser manage migrate
+DATABASE_URL=postgres:///nix-security-tracker manage migrate
 ```

+Run `manage createsuperuser` to be able to access the admin panel at <http://localhost:8000/admin> and manually edit database entries.

 Call `manage runserver` and open <http://localhost:8000>.

-Run `manage createsuperuser` to access the admin panel at <http://localhost:8000/admin> and manually edit database entries.

-Whenever you add a field in the database schema, call `makemigrations`.
+Whenever you add a field in the database schema, call `manage makemigrations`.
-Then run `migrate` before starting the server again.
+Then run `manage migrate` before starting the server again.
 This is the default Django workflow.

 # Ingesting data for testing